Quick Answer

 Exam Tip: Gotchas

 - Type B is strict: only voting stock of the acquirer, no cash boot at all.
-Even one dollar of cash blows the Type B election.
+Even one dollar of cash disqualifies Type B treatment.
 Type C is more forgiving (its boot relaxation allows up to 20% non-voting consideration).
-Type A is the most flexible (only the approximately 40% continuity-of-interest threshold applies).
+Type A is more flexible, but it does not have one universal stock-percentage floor for every fact pattern.

 - Joint election: required by both buyer and seller; one party cannot make it unilaterally